Back to Blog

 When your company's core operational data is held in a proprietary SaaS platform without direct database access, you do not own your business—you are renting it.
 The vendor can increase prices by 40% overnight, and you have no leverage.

 Vendor lock-in is the silent killer of mid-market enterprise value.
-Companies scale their operations using tools like Salesforce, NetSuite, or Hubspot, only to realize years later that extracting their highly customized data structures is nearly impossible.
+Companies scale their operations using tools like Salesforce, NetSuite, or HubSpot, only to realize years later that extracting their highly customized data structures is nearly impossible.

 In this deep dive, we will explore the technical reality of SaaS vendor lock-in and provide a concrete architectural roadmap for escaping it using a strangler fig pattern and modern edge infrastructure.